This is our review of the best interactive dog toys in 2022.

-It’s pretty safe to say that dog toys come in all shapes, sizes, thicknesses and forms.
-Toys are crucial in keeping your dog stimulated and happy!
-After all, while they may take pleasure in simpler things than most people might, that doesn’t mean they don’t get bored or listless.
+It’s pretty safe to say that dog toy products come in all shapes, sizes.
+Chew toys or a dog puzzle toy are crucial in keeping your dog stimulated and happy!
+After all, while your pup may take pleasure in simpler things than most people might, that doesn’t mean they don’t get bored or listless.

-What’s more, the right dog toys could help your pets to feel a bit more secure in themselves.
+What’s more, the right dog puzzle toy could help your pet to feel a bit more secure in themselves.
 Some dogs – from a pup or as they get older – can struggle to adjust to being on their own, especially if you need to leave them for several hours at a time.

 The products we are going to review in this guide will include:

 - LAMTWEK Pet Snuffle Feeding Mat

 - IFOYO Squeak Dog Toy

 - X XBEN Dog Puzzle Feeder Toys, Interactive Dog Treat Toy

 From the Varram pet fitness robot to puzzles and ball launchers, smarter dog toys offer lots of great ways to help keep your dog busy and mentally stimulated.
 Even if it is just a case of lining up a few treats or a puzzle or two, this could really fascinate your pet for hours at a time!

 The best puzzle toy options that dogs love, are designed and built for use and fun across long periods.
 If you can’t be around to stimulate them, then the next best thing is to invest in a great smart dog toy to help keep them happy.

 If it’s your first time taking a close look at puzzle toys for dogs, don’t worry.
 I’ve set up a full buying guide for you below to help you check for the best features and facilities on offer.
 I’ve also taken a close look at some of the best interactive toy choices dogs love – which is all fantastically reviewed and have our dogs’ paws of approval.
 That’s all that matters!